google/GCP-deployment-scripts-for-PI-Core/README.md

          1. PI Server installation kit -  PI-Server_2018-SP3-Patch-1_.exe
          2. PI Vision installation kit - PI-Vision_2019-Patch-1_.exe
          3. PI Web installation kit - PI-Web-API-2019-SP1_1.13.0.6518_.exe
-         4. PI Integrator installation kit - OSIsoft.PIIntegratorBA_2020_ADV_1000_2.3.0.425_.exe
+         4. PI Integrator installation kit - OSIsoft.PIIntegratorBA_2020_ADV_1000_2.3.0.425_.exe (optional)
          5. Temporary PI license

 *  Terraform with version >= 0.13.
 To install Terraform, head to the [download manager](https://www.terraform.io/downloads.html)

-### Specialized Knowledge
+### Google Cloud Services

-As highlighted in the architectures above, the PI System is installed in multiple subnets/zones on various Google Compute instances based on OSIsoft best practices.
 Before starting installation, it is recommended that users familiarize themselves with the GCP resources provisioned to manage this deployment.
 Refer to the links below for a deeper expanation:

 *  [**Google Compute Engine**](https://cloud.google.com/compute/docs) - Computing infrastructure in predefined or custom machine sizes on GCP.
-Compute Engine offers predefined virtual machine configurations for every need and are used to host the PI System and Domain Controller
+Compute Engine offers predefined virtual machine configurations for every need and are used to host PI Core software
 *  [**Cloud Load Balancing**](https://cloud.google.com/load-balancing/docs) - Distributes load-balanced compute resources in single or multiple regions (closer to users) meets high availability requirements.
 It can put your resources behind a single anycast IP and scale your Compute resources up or down for your applications
 *  [**Cloud NAT**](https://cloud.google.com/nat/docs/overview) - Cloud NAT (network address translation) allows Google’s VM instances without external IP addresses and private Kubernetes Engine clusters to send outbound packets to the internet and receive any corresponding established inbound response packets
 *  [**Google Managed Active Directory**](https://cloud.google.com/managed-microsoft-ad/docs) - Managed Service for Microsoft Active Directory (AD) is a highly available, hardened GCP service running actual Microsoft AD that allows you to manage authentication and authorization for AD-dependent workloads, automate AD server maintenance and security configuration, and connect any on-premises AD domain to the cloud. *For this engagement, it is assumed that customers ensure their AD is on Google Cloud, and not on-premise*